Prerequisites¶

 - Sites: Select the relevant site.

-Defining CIDR for Netris Services¶
+Public Allocation/Subnet for Netris Services¶

 This CIDR is used by CloudStack to manage NAT and Load Balancer services directly in Netris, bypassing the Virtual Routers (VRs).
 When a user creates a NAT rule or Load Balancer in CloudStack, the system selects a free IP from this range and creates that service in Netris.